mordock/web-app-from-scratch-1920/README.md

 <!-- ...but how does one use this project?
 What are its features 🤔 -->

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
+This app used the Star wars API

 <!-- Maybe a checklist of done stuff and stuff still on your wishlist? ✅ -->
+TODO:
+Show 6 random characters
+Use CSS to style the page
+Allow one to click on an image to show more info

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->